kogu-io/kogu/python-library.md

 # Python helper library
 This convenience library can be used to integrate your scripts with Kogu.
 Methods do not create dependency to Kogu infrastructure.
 The integration is performed using specially formatted standard output lines.
-With Kogu methods in the script, it can still be executed without kogu.
+With Kogu methods in the script, it can still be executed without Kogu.
 In this case the methods append nothing to output.

 # Installation
 You can install the library using ```pip``` by calling: